 Every 1-2 weeks, rotate plant to ensure even growth.
 Every 1-2 months, dust leaves with a soft, dry paintbrush or shaving brush.
 Pinch leggy stems to encourage denser growth.
 Remove spent leaves.
 Trim faded flower spikes to nearest set of leaves with sterile shears.
 Trim unsightly or unruly vines.

 Peat or coir-based potting mix.
 Every 1-2 years (spring) move plant into a planter 1-2” larger (diameter and depth); or, divide and repot in the same planter, using new potting mix, after cleaning planter and partially trimming back roots and foliage.
 Top dress annually, once maximum convenient planter size reached.

 - Curling or droopy leaves often suggest underwatering.

 - Yellowing leaves, brown spots or mushiness often suggest rot or root disease from overwatering.

 - Dry, crinkly or brittle leaf edges may suggest poor humidity.

-- Many varieties produce a long, thin, white or cream-coloured flower spike.
+- Many varieties produce a long, thin, green, white, cream-coloured flower spike.
 Once faded, trim flowers back at their base.